garrandall/popular-music-data/tracks/she-won-t-talk-to-me-luther-vandross.md

 (I just wanna talk to you) But she won't talk to me

-And ooh, I'm telling everyone
+And oh I'm telling everyone
 I'm not dreaming anymore
 'Cause I know she won't talk to me now
 And at least she can't say no